RandyKnapp/ValheimMods/EpicLoot/README.md

 - [ ] Consume runestones to learn effects?
 - [ ] New Runes skill (enchanting)
 - [ ] New Seidr skill (for what?)
+- [ ] Gamble for magic items from Merchant

 ## Magic Effects: